Understanding India’s export outperformance

 Country wise trade growth

 Exports to top destinations have grown at double digits in Jan-July 2021.
-India’s largest export destinations i.e., US and China has recovered from the fall in 2020 and witnessed growth in imports above the pre-pandemic levels.
+India’s largest export destinations i.e., US and China have recovered from the fall in 2020 and witnessed growth in imports above the pre-pandemic levels.
 In comparison to Q1 2019, import of US and China increased by 7% and 20% respectively in Q1 2021.
 India’s exports to its major destinations have experienced positive growth.

 Exports to Bangladesh in Jan-Jun 2021 rose to US$ 6.9 billion, growing by 115.4% yoy.
 Demand for agricultural products and relatively fewer hurdles in transporting goods to this neighboring country have contributed to rising exports.
 Exports of agricultural products to Bangladesh increased by 195.8% yoy in Jan-Jul 2021, while in comparison to Jan-Jul 2019, exports were up by 252.19%.
 Similarly, exports to other leading destinations as well witnessed double digit growth in Jan-July 2021.